-Recent studies say that the majority of the malicious software out there in the wild today is Trojans and worms, with viruses having declined in numbers.
+Recent study data say that the majority of the malicious programs out there in the wild today are Trojans and computer worms, with viruses having declined in numbers.
 A 2011 study had Trojan horses amount to 69.99% of all malware tracked, while viruses only made up 16.82%.
 This is a number that has clearly gone up.

-A more recent study in 2017 found that malware aimed at mobile devices like smartphones and tablets is increasing at an alarming late, and even coming pre-installed on devices.
+A more recent study in 2017 found that malware aimed at mobile devices like smartphones and tablets is increasing at an alarming rate, and even coming pre-installed on devices.